ConnorSweeneyDev/SimpleGameEngine/readme.md

 1. Download the source code for the [release](https://github.com/libsdl-org/SDL_mixer/releases) you want.
 2. Put the contents of the extracted folder in `external/SDL_mixer`.
 3. Put a copy of `external/SDL_mixer/include/SDL_mixer.h` in `external/SDL2/include`.
-4. Run `external/SDL_mixer/external/download.sh` and delete all git related files in each of the cloned folders.
+4. Run `external/SDL_mixer/external/download.sh` and remove all git related files in each of the cloned folders.
+5. Remove all git related files in `external/SDL_mixer`.

 ### Glad
 1. Go through the [installation](https://glad.dav1d.de/) to get a zip file.